giantswarm/docs/src/content/advanced/security/security-policy-enforcement/cluster-admin-guide/index.md

 Giant Swarm plans to publish more extensive guidance about optimal policy and exception workflows in the future.

+We plan to eventually require cryptographically signed, time-limited exceptions in all clusters, and are developing a long-term plan to provide those features with minimal customer impact.

 For now, here are some things to consider when deciding how to structure your organization's exceptions:

 - Approval: what is the process for a user to receive a security exception?
 - Storage access: who has read access to the exception storage?
 Who can approve new or modified exception resources?
 - Cluster access: which cluster entities can create / read / update / delete exceptions in the cluster?
+- Distribution: will all exceptions be deployed to all clusters?
+Are they grouped by environment?
+Are they grouped by cluster?
+The storage location and layout must account for the distribution plan.
 - Duration: do you now or in the future want to impose time limits on an exception?
 - Provenance: do you now or in the future want to require that exceptions be cryptographically signed in order to be valid?

 We are also interested in hearing about and learning from your experience with exception workflows.
 If our platform can enable a better exception experience for you, please reach out.

+[policy-api]: {{< relref "/advanced/security/security-policy-enforcement/policy-api" >}}
 [sec-policy-enforcement]: {{< relref "/advanced/security/security-policy-enforcement" >}}